Products

 • You might not have direct access to the data, instead only seeing finished data visualizations.

 Both primary and secondary market research have their unique benefits, meaning they both have a place in your research programs.
+Want to learn more?
+Read our guide on the difference between primary and secondary research.

 Quantitative research and quantitative research are two sides of the same coin.
 The first might uncover a figure, like the total percentage of satisfied employees in your organization, while the latter may uncover the ‘why’ behind that figure.